 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

-Cite this: Elwyn C. Cabebe.
-Fast Five Quiz: Thyroid Cancer Practice Essentials - Medscape - Oct 01, 2020.
+Cite this: Elwyn C. Cabebe, Lori J. Wirth.
+Fast Five Quiz: Thyroid Cancer Practice Essentials - Medscape - Sep 08, 2022.